Breast Reconstruction After Mastectomy Gallery

 Surgical drains will be placed in both the breasts and the tissue flap donor site.
 They will be removed once they are no longer needed, typically one to two weeks after surgery.
 Like implant breast reconstruction, results will be immediately visible but will require several months to develop fully.
 Scars and incision marks will continue to fade and improve for up to 18 months.

 Would I benefit more from tissue flap or implant breast reconstruction?

 Which procedure you choose for your breast reconstruction depends on several variables and is ultimately a very personal decision.
 Not all patients are candidates for either procedure, and some may enjoy one more than the other.
 At an in-person consultation, we will discuss your options in depth and help you make an informed choice that will provide you with your desired results.

 Which implant type is right for me?

-Both silicone and saline implants provide natural-looking results for breast enhancement.
+Both silicone and saline implants provide natural-looking results for boob enlargement.
 Since saline implants are filled after being placed within the breast, they have the benefit of being highly customizable according to your size preference.
 Silicone implants come in predetermined shapes and sizes, but they feel more natural due to the thicker, firmer consistency of the gel-like silicone.
 Which option you decide on is entirely up to you, and we will go over the pros and cons of each type of implant before your procedure.